ahsimon/splunk-lessons/README.md

 sourcetype=access_combined_wcookie
 | fieldsummary maxvals=10
 ```
-**fieldsummary** : Generates statistical values for each field, and maxvals agregates the maximum of different values for each field
+**fieldsummary**: Generates statistical values for each field, and maxvals aggregates the maximum of different values for each field

 ```
 index=main